 The main offices for the registration and licensing of vehicles are in Senwabarwana.
 The municipality has rolled the service out to Alldays and Eldorado, as part of the decentralization of services plan.
-The Alldays driver-learner testing centre (DLTC) covers Vivo in Ward 12, ward 17 and 18.
+The Alldays Learner-Testing centre (DLTC) covers Vivo in Ward 12, ward 17 and 18.
 The Eldorado office covers both areas of ward 15, 16 and 21.